emergentally/emergentally.github.io/content/blog/2024-08-23-nigeria-development-cooperation-dashboard.md

 >
 > *Henry Asor Nkang, Federal Ministry of Budget and Economic Planning, Government of Nigeria*

-The Government of Nigeria wrote more about their vision for FfD4 [on the GPEDC Blog](https://www.effectivecooperation.org/topic/nigeria-ffd4).
+The Government of Nigeria shared more information about their vision for FfD4 [on the GPEDC Blog](https://www.effectivecooperation.org/topic/nigeria-ffd4).

 ## Improvements are already available for other countries